 The Company's executive compensation program is administered by the Compensation Committee of the Board of Directors.
 This Committee is comprised of three members: two independent outside directors and the Chief Executive Officer (C.E.O.).
-The Committee makes recommendations to the Board of Directors with respect to executive compensation matters, except for awards made pursuant to the Company's stock-based incentive plans, which are the exclusive prerogative of the Committee in order to meet the "disinterested administration" requirement of Exchange Act Rule 16b-3.
+The Committee makes recommendations to the Board of Directors with respect to executive compensation matters, except for awards made pursuant to the Company's stock-based incentive plans, which are the exclusive prerogative of the Committee.